vantage-sh/docs.vantage.sh/docs/cost_reports.md

 Each service typically has multiple underlying category and subcategory costs.
 For example, you have AWS as a connected provider.
 You can filter by several subcategories, like the amount of storage you've used or the amount of egress traffic for retrieving S3 objects as well as for the actual HTTP requests you make to query for S3 objects.

 1. Add a filter for a provider, like AWS.
-The table below the graph is updated to show costs grouped by service.
-2. A few icons are displayed next to each listed service.
+2. A few icons are displayed next to each listed AWS service.
 Click the **Costs by Category** icon (looks like a set of squares; see the example below).
 A full breakdown of all subcategory costs that make up the main AWS service cost is displayed.

 <div style={{ display: "flex", justifyContent: "center", boxShadow: "0 0 10px rgba(0, 0, 0, 0.2)", borderRadius: "10px", overflow: "hidden" }}>
     <img alt="GIF of filtering RDS costs by category and sorting the table in the console" width="80%" src="/img/category-costs.gif"/>